Francization of Brussels: Current situation

-In Brussels's northwestern municipalities, the proportion of Dutch speakers is high compared to other municipalities in Brussels.
+In Brussels' northwestern municipalities, the proportion of Dutch speakers is high compared to other municipalities in Brussels.
 It is in these same municipalities that the proportion of non-native Dutch speakers who speak Dutch is highest, generally in excess of 20%.
 At the two extremes are Ganshoren, where 25% of non-native speakers speak Dutch, and Saint-Gilles, where Dutch as a language spoken at home has practically disappeared.

 The younger a generation is, the poorer its knowledge of Dutch tends to be.
 The demographic of those who grew up speaking only Dutch at home, and to a lesser extent those who grew up bilingual, is significantly older than the Brussels average.
 Between 2000 and 2006, the proportion of monolingual Dutch families shrank from 9.5% to 7.0%, whereas bilingual families shrank from 9.9% to 8.6%.
 On the other hand, in the same period the number of non-native Dutch speakers with a good-to-excellent knowledge of Dutch saw an increase.
 Half of those in Brussels with a good knowledge of Dutch learned the language outside of their family, and this figure is expected to increase.
 In 2001, 70% of the city had a knowledge of Dutch that was "at least passable".
 In 2006, 28% of those living in Brussels had a good to excellent knowledge of Dutch, while 96% had a good to excellent knowledge of French, and 35% of English.
 French was found to be spoken at home in 77% of households in Brussels, Dutch in 6% of households, and neither official language was spoken in 16% of households.
 French is thus by far the best-known language in Brussels and remains the city's lingua franca.

 Of businesses based in Brussels, 50% use French for internal business, while 32% use French and Dutch, the others using a variety of other languages.
 More than a third of job openings require bilingualism, and a fifth of job openings require knowledge of English.
 On account of this, it is argued that an increase in knowledge of Dutch in Brussels and Wallonia would significantly improve the prospects of job seekers in those regions.
 Of advertising campaigns in Brussels, 42% are bilingual French and Dutch, while 33% are in French only, 10% in French and English and 7% in English, French and Dutch.
 During the day, the percentage of Dutch-speakers in Brussels increases significantly, with 230,000 commuters coming from the Flemish Region, significantly more than the 130,000 coming from the Walloon Region.